wizzdi/flexicore-boot/README.md

 ## What it does?

-FlexiCore File Model is a FlexiCore Plugin.
+FlexiCore File Model is a FlexiCore Entity Plugin.

 FlexiCore File Model defines the services required to manage  files.

-## How to use as a Plugin?
+## How to use as an Entity Plugin?
 Add the flexicore-file-model dependency to your main app using the latest version available from maven central:

             <dependency>